Forest Service, USDA.

 When applying for forest product removal permits, applicants (depending on the products requested) would provide information needed to complete one of the following:

-- FS-2400-4, Forest Products Contract and Cash Receipt, is used to sell timber products such as sawtimber or forest products such as, but not limited to, fuelwood, or posts and poles.
+- FS-2400-4/FS-2400-4ANF, Forest Products Contract and Cash Receipt, are used to sell timber products such as sawtimber or forest products such as, but not limited to, fuelwood, or posts and poles.
 These forms would not be used to issue products requested by federally recognized Indian tribes under section 8105 authority.

-Each form listed above implements different regulations and has different provisions for compliance, but collects Start Printed Page 50716similar information from the applicant for related purposes.
+Each form listed above implements different regulations and has different provisions for compliance, but collects similar information from the applicant for related purposes.

-The Forest Service and the Bureau of Land Management will use the information collected on form FS-2400-1 to ensure identification of permittees in the field by agency personnel.
-The Forest Service will use the information collected on forms FS-2400-4 and FS-2400-8 to:
+The Forest Service and the Bureau of Land Management will use the information collected on form FS-2400-1, to ensure identification of permittees in the field by agency personnel.
+The Forest Service will use the information collected on forms FS-2400-4/FS-2400-4ANF and/or FS-2400-8 to:

-- Ensure that permittees obtaining free use of timber or forest products qualify for the free-use program and do not receive product value in excess of that allowed by regulations (36 CFR 223.8).
+- Ensure that permittees obtaining free use of timber or forest products qualify for the free-use program.

 - Ensure that applicants purchasing timber harvest or forest products permits non-competitively do not exceed the authorized limit in a fiscal year (16 U.S.C.
 472(a)).

-Applicants may apply for more than one forest products permit or contract per year.
-For example, an applicant may obtain a free use permit for a timber product such as pine cones (FS-2400-8) and still purchase fuelwood (FS-2400-1, and/or FS-2400-4/2400-4ANF).
+Applicants may apply for more than one forest product permit or contract per year.
+For example, an applicant may obtain a free use permit for a timber product such as, but not limited to, pine cones (FS-2400-8) and still purchase fuelwood (FS-2400-1, and/or FS-2400-4/2400-4ANF).
 Additionally, as noted above, there is no limitation to the number of requests that each federally recognized Indian tribe may make under section 8105 authority (25 U.S.C.
 3055).

 Individuals and small business representatives usually request and apply for permits and contracts in person at the office issuing the permit.
 As noted above, Indian tribes seeking products under section 8105 authority must make a written request for free use, following the criteria at 36 CFR 223.15.

 - Personal identification number such as tax identification number, social security number, driver's license number, or other unique number identifying the applicant.

-Agency personnel enter the information into a computerized database to use for subsequent requests by individuals and businesses for a forest product permit or contract.
+Agency personnel enter the information into a computerized database to use for subsequent requests by applicants for a forest product permit or contract.
 The information is printed on paper, which the applicant signs and dates.
-Agency personnel discuss the terms and conditions of the permit or contract with the applicant.
+Agency personnel discuss the Start Printed Page 16826terms and conditions of the permit or contract with the applicant.

 The data gathered is not available from other sources.
 The collected data is used to ensure:

 - Applicants for free use permits meet the criteria for free use of timber or forest products authorized by regulations at 36 CFR 223.5-223.13; and, for federally recognized Indian tribes under section 8105 authority, the criteria at 36 CFR 223.15;

-- Applicants seeking to purchase and remove timber of forest products from Agency lands meet the criteria under which sale of timber or forest products is authorized by regulations at 36 CFR 223.80, and
+- Applicants seeking to purchase and remove timber or forest products from Agency lands meet the criteria under which sale of timber or forest products is authorized by regulations at 36 CFR 223.80; and

 - Permittees comply with regulations and terms of the permit at 36 CFR 261.6.